chadnetzer/hardlinkpy/README.md

-# hardlinkable - find and optionally link identical files
+# hardlinkablepy - find and optionally link identical files

+Note - I have moved my efforts to `hardlinkable`, which can be found as a sibling repo to this one.
+It is written in Go, is a bit faster and has some additional features compared to this version. -Chad Netzer

-`hardlinkable` is a tool to scan directories and report files that could be hardlinked together because they have matching content, and (by default) other criteria such as modification time, permissions and ownership.
+`hardlinkable.py` is a tool to scan directories and report files that could be hardlinked together because they have matching content, and (by default) other criteria such as modification time, permissions and ownership.
 It can optionally perform the linking as well, saving storage space (but by default,